Quantum-Proof Blockchain

 • Native Dilithium3 transaction type promoted from application layer to protocol layer

-• On-chain Dilithium3 verification precompile deployed at reserved genesis address 0x9 — smart contracts verify PQC signatures without EVM loop overhead
+• On-chain ML-DSA-65 (Dilithium3) verification precompile — LIVE at 0x0b (delivered ahead of this phase); smart contracts verify PQC signatures without EVM-loop overhead

 • Dilithium3-derived address scheme — new accounts use PQC-derived addresses by default